Eastern Sierra Unified School District

 The Eastern Sierra Unified School District is a public school district in Mono County, California.
-The District is responsible for educating students within one of the largest geographical attendance areas of the 1,028 public schools in the state of California.
-The District has many school sites located throughout rural Mono County.
-It oversees public education in the central and northern part of the county, including the communities of:
+The district is responsible for educating students within one of the largest geographical attendance areas of the 1,028 public schools in the state of California.
+The district has many school sites located throughout rural Mono County.

+It oversees public education in the central, northern, and southeastern parts of the county, including the census-designated places of: